Sample Answer

 Introduction

-Based on the time of improbable achievement in Canada and the United States, we decided to develop Core Mark’s actions to the universal troop.
+Based on the time of incredible achievement in Canada and the United States, we decided to develop Core Mark’s actions to the universal troop.
 The development will aim to expand the market portion and, as a result, grow the collective paybacks.
-The company agrees with the idea of endorsing different and broad course supply reactions for the trade business housing.
+The company agrees with endorsing different and broad course supply reactions for the trade business housing.
 Therefore, we decided to frame a branch in Colombia in which we shall ground our actions aiming to assist the cooperative merchants in the northern landfill of the South American region.
 No firm in the region supplies items to the location, hence an unusual gap in the area with more than 30 individual retail shops.
 This was, therefore, the main stimulation for setting up my branch.
 Colombia was chosen in this case; Colombia is located in the middle, and in that aspect, it will reduce the cost of the conveyance of an organization’s merchandise to alternating countries; for instance, Venezuela and Chile.

-Business culture and ethics in Colombia
+Business Culture and Ethics in Colombia

 Before doing business in Colombia, organizations should be aware of the local customs and ethics.
 Business culture in Colombia changes across the country.
 In the main cities, specifically Medellin and Bogota, the business culture is more formal compared to minor cities such as Cali, whose culture and ethics are more informal.
-Colombia is a distinctive country with a different and intriguing culture compared to other countries.
+Colombia specification a country with a different and intriguing culture compared to other countries.
 Therefore any investor or company that wishes to expand its business territory in the country must understand it to create a conducive environment for its employees (Phillips, 2003).
-More importantly, by understanding Colombian culture, the employer will avoid any controversies with the employees.
+More importantly, the employer will avoid controversies with the employees by understanding Colombian culture.
 Some of the interesting cultures in Colombia is that one should cover their mouth when yawning.
 The employer should observe such things to avoid the employees feeling betrayed by their culture.
-Moreover, Colombians take it rude when one speaks to them when their hands are in their pocket or chewing gum with their mouth wide open.
-Additionally, in Colombia, leaning and slouching against things is a bad picture.
-The most important business culture that investors should respect and accept is that punctuality is not tight in Colombia.
-Therefore as an employer or boss, you should not be hard or lay off an employee because of failing to observe punctuality.
-I will expect people to follow a looser “tiempo colombiano” (Colombian time) for social and casual engagements.
-Delays or lateness of up to an hour from the time stated will be normal.
-Since the Colombian culture expects men to open doors for women, people will observe it, even for junior women employees.

 How do the labor laws compare to those in The United States?